elgohr-update/fei-chang-DSCI_522_Group_18/doc/income_census_report.md

 The logistic regression algorithm was used to build a classification model to predict whether an individual earns &gt;$50k/year or &lt;=$50k/year.
-All the variables in original data set except for education.num column was used.
-The education.num column is just a numerical representation of the education level of an individual.
-We chose to do one-hot encoding on the education column and use that instead. f1 score was chosen as the desired metric and a 10 fold cross-validation was performed on the train set.
-The R and Python programming languages (R Core Team 2019; Van Rossum and Drake 2009) and the following R and Python packages were used to perform the analysis: docopt (de Jonge 2018), knitr (Xie 2014), tidyverse (Wickham et al.
+All the variables in original data set except for education column was used.
+The education.num column is just a numerical representation of the education level of an individual. f1 score was chosen as the desired metric and a 10 fold cross-validation was performed on the train set.
+The R and Python programming languages (R Core Team 2019; Van Rossum and Drake 2009) and the following R and Python packages were used to perform the analysis: docopt (de Jonge 2018), knitr (Xie 2014), tidyverse (Wickham et al. 2019), docopt (Keleshev 2014), os (Van Rossum and Drake 2009), Pandas (McKinney 2010).
-2019), docopt (Keleshev 2014), os (Van Rossum and Drake 2009), Pandas (McKinney 2010).
 The code used to perform the analysis and create this report can be found here:
 <a href="https://github.com/UBC-MDS/DSCI_522_Group_18" class="uri">https://github.com/UBC-MDS/DSCI_522_Group_18</a>.

 Results & Discussion